takeAction/jekyll-now/_posts/2017-11-17-Spring-Bean-Config.md

   </bean>
 ```

-- for web project, add this context file in web.xml
+- the web.xml should be

 ```XML
 <context-param>